Kayla McBride: San Antonio Stars (2014–2017)

-Las Vegas Aces (2018-2020)
+Las Vegas Aces (2018–2020)

 In 2018, the Stars relocated to Las Vegas, Nevada and were renamed the Las Vegas Aces.
 In March 2018, McBride re-signed with the Aces to a multi-year deal in free agency.
-In 2018, McBride have the best season of her career thus far.
+In 2018, McBride had the best season of her career thus far.
 On June 28, 2018, McBride scored a new career-high of 38 points in a 97–91 loss to Dallas Wings.
 McBride would be an all-star for the second time in her career as she was voted into the 2018 WNBA All-Star Game.
 By the end of the season, McBride averaged a new career-high in scoring, this performance along with rookie sensation A'ja Wilson would almost lead the Aces back in the playoffs but they fell short finishing 9th place in the league with a 14–20 record.

 In 2019, the Aces had a much improved season and finished with a 21–13 record as the number 4 seed, receiving a bye to the second round under the league's new playoff format, bringing the franchise back to the playoffs for the first time since 2014.
 McBride was voted into the 2019 WNBA All-Star Game, making it her fourth all-star appearance.
 In the second round elimination game, the Aces would defeat the Chicago Sky 93-92 off a game winning half-court shot by teammate Dearica Hamby.
 However, in the semi-finals, the Aces would lose to the Washington Mystics in four games.

 In 2020, the season was delayed and shortened to 22 games in a bubble due to the COVID-19 pandemic.
 McBride played and started in all 22 games, the Aces finished 18–4 with the number 1 seed, receiving a double bye to the semi-finals.
 In the semi-finals, the Aces would advance to the Finals after defeating the Connecticut Sun in a hard-fought five-game series but would end up getting swept by the Seattle Storm.